Original thinking doesn’t have to go against the flow . . .

 - A/V production, etc etc.

-My vision is a student-managed business, one that is run by the succeeding years of senior students who further garnish skills from the local community to take their success not only locally, but well beyond as they develop and refine their successful business model and share it throughout the nation’s schools and beyond.
+My vision is to create a student-managed business, one that is run by the succeeding years of senior students who further garnish skills from the local community to take their success not only locally, but well beyond as they develop and refine their successful business model and share it throughout the nation’s schools and beyond.
 The school creates a not-for-profit business enterprise that is run by the senior students under the guidance of their teachers and the P & C. So successful a model, they could potentially franchise.
 Every grade of the school would be involved, with higher grades getting higher responsibilities and requiring higher skill sets.
-Teaching within the classroom would incorporate studying, managing and contributing to every aspect of this exciting teaching and business enterprise.
+Teaching within the classroom could incorporate studying, managing and contributing to every aspect of this exciting teaching and business enterprise.

 Have we successfully moved away from the dominant thinking?

 Absolutely.
 You have taken the school fair from something mostly managed by adults with the assistance of the students to something managed by the students with guidance from adults.
 However, to the person attending the fair and spending their money, there may be no noticeable change at all.